-Installation Checklist 3.4
+3.4 Installation Checklist

-Experience has shown that poor installation and commissioning practice may result in an unreliable fire detection system that fails to meet the site performance targets.
+Experience has shown that poor installation and commissioning practice may result in an unreliable fire detection system that is prone to malfunction and unwanted alarms, and at the same time fails to meet the site performance targets.
 Before installing the detector it is important to take into account where it is to be located and how it is to be mounted.
-In order to maintain compliance with the EMC regulations it is essential the electrical installation be engineered correctly.

-Mechanical 3.41
+3.41 Mechanical

 Notes When locating the detector consideration should be given to maintenance access to the detector.
 The detector mounting should be secure and vibration free.
 It is advisable to check the detection locations, prior to fabrication of the mounting supports, as changes are frequently made during construction at site which can affect detector coverage.
 The installation should allow subsequent space for detector removal, for maintenance or repair, to be easily achieved.
 1 The detector should be fixed to a stable supporting structure using the mounting bracket provided.
 The supporting structure must allow for horizontal adjustment of the detector orientation.
 The support structure should be in place prior to detector installation.
 Information on mounting is available from Micropack (Engineering) Limited.
 2 The threaded flame path of the enclosure cover and body must be protected from damage during installation.
 Any such damage can destroy the validity of the enclosure.
 3 The detector electronics shall be protected from mechanical damage and external sources of EMI such as X-rays, RFI and electrostatic discharge.
 The detector should not face directly towards the sun.
 4 Fit the mounting bracket to the support structure using 8mm bolts (not provided).
 The detector (bracket) should be oriented to provide the desired coverage.
 5 The detector enclosure body should be fitted to the mounting bracket.
 The bolts locate into the bracket.
 Twist the enclosure to locate the bolts; these are then tightened using a 6mm Allen key.
 6 Ensure the detector is orientated such that the status led/earthing stud is directly beneath the lens.
 7 Glanding should be carried out by trained personnel.
-The gland should be fitted in line with installation standards for potentially explosive atmospheres that is 5 full threads minimum with the IP seal washer fitted at the bottom of the thread.
-This sealing arrangement will result in a number of threads of the cable gland being visible.
+The gland should be fitted in line with installation standards for potentially explosive atmospheres that is 5 full threads minimum with the IP seal washer fitted at the bottom of the thread This sealing arrangement will result in a number of threads of the cable gland being visible.
 The gland should be torqued between 15 to 20 NM (11 to 15 lbf·ft).